Does Ginger Ale Really Help With a Stomachache?Feb. 20, 2020 - Daniel Ford

 The list of remedies for an ailment as common as a stomachache can be overwhelming: drink water, drink tea, drink apple cider vinegar, chew on peppermint leaves, soak in the tub, avoid lying down — the list goes on and on.

 But one of the most commonly recommended cures is also one of the most misunderstood: ginger ale.

-"We've all heard it: To calm an upset stomach, drink ginger ale," says Dr. Shilpa Vaidya, an internist with Houston Methodist Primary Care Group.
+"We've all heard it: To calm an upset stomach, drink ginger ale," says Dr. Shilpa Vaidya, internist at Houston Methodist.
 "But, like many simple health remedies that get passed down, you have to take it with a grain of salt."

 Is it the ginger, or the ale, that helps with a stomachache?

 Ginger, a member of the plant family that includes turmeric and cardamom, has been proven to be effective at treating nausea and vomiting — two hallmarks of a classic upset stomach.
 In fact, ginger is even used to treat morning sickness, muscle pain and menstrual pain.

 But, the plant's root, which is dried and ground to make ginger spice, doesn't look nearly as appetizing as a cold bottle of ginger ale.
 So, when you're suffering from stomach problems, why not just reach for the ale instead of the root?